About Veritas Academy

 As part of the Veritas faculty and staff, you will enter into a community of believers who love the Lord, love learning, and love children.
 A career at Veritas will not only challenge you to grow professionally but also in your walk with the Lord.

 Join Our Team

 The mission of Veritas is to minister to families by partnering with Christian parents to provide for their children a classical education founded upon a Biblical worldview so that these children may commence a lifelong pursuit of knowledge, wisdom and understanding in their purposeful and passionate service of Jesus Christ, for the glory of God.
-As such, all of our faculty and staff must be active in a local church and wholeheartedly agree with, genuinely live by, and willingly sign our Statement of Faith.
+As such, all of our faculty and staff must be active in a local church and wholeheartedly agree with, genuinely live by, and willingly sign our Statements on Faith, Life, and Conduct.

 In addition, teachers must exhibit a mastery of the content they teach and share Veritas’s vision of a classical, Christian, University-Model® school.

 If you are interested in joining our team, please submit your resume and cover letter.
 We are excited to hear from you!

 The Computer Science Teacher will teach Computer Science to School of Rhetoric students.
 The Computer Science course will teach students how to think algorithmically and solve problems creatively with computer methods.
 A bachelor's degree or higher in Computer Science or a related field is required and 2+ years of teaching experience or a teaching certificate is preferred.

 SL Speech Teacher

 In this Introduction to Speech course, The Speech Teacher will instruct students in basic speech techniques and practices, including speech organization and verbal and non-verbal delivery skills, for their in-class performances in Poetry/Prose, Oratory, and Debate.
 A bachelor's degree or higher in a related field is required and 2+ years teaching experience is preferred.